-Dr. D. Jason DeSousa serves as Fayetteville State University's Associate Vice Chancellor for Academic and Student Affairs.
+Dr. D. Jason DeSousa serves as Fayetteville State University's Assistant Vice Chancellor of Student Retention.
 A graduate of Morgan State University, where he earned the B.S. degree, DeSousa returned to his alma mater, serving in various capacities such as assistant vice president for academic affairs & university registrar, assistant vice president for student affairs, associate professor of higher education, and director of the Institute for Student Leadership, Character Development and Outcomes.
 As an undergraduate student, he was appointed by the then Governor, Harry R. Hughes, as the Student Regent of the MSU Board of Regents.

 He started his professional career at the historic Tuskegee University in Alabama, where he was director of career development.
 Other positions for which he has held include Huston-Tillotson University as provost and vice president for academic and student affairs, Clark Atlanta University as vice president for enrollment management and student affairs, Savannah State University as vice president for student affairs, and Alabama State University as assistant vice president for student affairs.

 A national pioneer in establishing and directing collegiate male initiatives for students of color, DeSousa was appointed by the International Center for Student Success & Institutional Accountability as co-coordinator of its Internet-based "African American Male Student Persistence and Success Community of Practice."